Our Family

 Zoobin Surty

-Zoobin Surty is a hybrid Indian classical dance artist from Bombay, India, whose creative journey bridges tradition and innovation across continents.
-Trained in the rich aesthetics of Indian classical dance and contemporary movement at Birkbeck College, London, and The Northern School of Contemporary Dance, Zoobin has cultivated a distinctive choreographic voice that transcends cultural and disciplinary boundaries.
+Zoobin Surty is a hybrid Indian classical dance artist from Bombay, India, whose work bridges tradition and contemporary practice across the UK and India.
+Trained in Indian classical and contemporary dance at Birkbeck College, London, and the Northern School of Contemporary Dance, he has developed a distinctive choreographic voice rooted in healing, mental health, and human connection.

 With seven years of classical ballet training and four years of contemporary dance training in China, Xiaoyi Tong now works internationally as a choreographer under the UK Global Talent Visa, endorsed by Arts Council England.